<< Yesterday

 1907 Phillies' freshman hurler George McQuillan begins his major league career with 25 shutout innings, establishing a rookie record.
 The 22-year-old right-hander's feat will not be matched for 101 years until broken by A's reliever Brad Ziegler, who will extend the mark to 39.1 innings in 2008.

-1908 Allowing only one walk, Ed Walsh wins both ends of a doubleheader to establish an American League record.
-The Meriden (CT) resident beats the Red Sox at Chicago's South Side Park 5-1 and 2-0.
+1908 Allowing only one walk, 27-year-old right-hander Ed Walsh wins both ends of a doubleheader to establish an American League record.
+The Meriden (CT) resident goes the distance in each game to improve his record to 39-14, beating the visiting Red Sox at South Side Park 5-1 and 2-0.

 1908 At Exposition Park, Pittsburgh blanks the Cardinals, 7-0.
 The last-place Redbirds are shut out for a record 33rd time, averaging more than one whitewash every five games.